 Experimental designs proposed by Mchrom Scout include at least two extra runs.
 They will be used to test the regression model accuracy and reliability.
 These extra validation runs are independent of model calculations.

 Without these extra validation runs, the reliability of your simulation cannot be verified.
-Otherwise you will get overoptimistic results.
+Otherwise you may get overoptimistic results!
 Therefore improved reliability should be obtained at the price of some extra runs.
 If your analysis do not require these extra runs, you can omit them.